-A projector is an output device that can take images generated by a computer or Blu-ray player and reproduce them onto some surface, usually a large, flat, lightly colored one.
+A projector is an output device that can take images generated by a computer or Blu-ray player and reproduce them onto a screen, wall, or other surface.
+Typically, the surface projected onto is large, flat, and lightly colored.
 For example, you could use a projector to show a presentation on a large screen so that everyone in the room can see it.
 Projectors can produce either still (slides) or moving images (videos).
 A projector is often about the size of a toaster and weighs only a few pounds.
 The image to the right is that of a ViewSonic projector.

 How is a projector used today?